Air cored single wire, multi-strand (litz) and foil-based induction coils:

 How a specific coil will perform in a crossover will therefore depend on the music type played and volume levels over extended play time, etc.

-To measure the exact wattage load where a coil would start losing inductance, a core saturates or when audible distortion would occur is therefor complicated.
+To measure the exact wattage load or the exact saturation point where a coil would start losing inductance or when audible distortion would occur is therefor not as simple as simply measuring the coil with a steady signal and thereby determining how the coil would perform when used on a passive speaker crossover.

 In many cases it is also a matter of personal preference, budget, and philosophy which coils could or should be used and if any theoretical or measured potential “issue” is in fact audible to the human ear.